VilledeMontreal/hochelaga/README.md

 Remember that loading a new startkit wipes the /source directory.
 As it is our main playground, it is advisable to do this in a separate Patternlab instance.

-## Current objectives

-* Get along on a common language convention for files, variables, classnames, comments, annotations;
-* Get along on the usage of Bootstrap, why, when, which parts;

-## Work in progress

-* Color swatches
-* Font families, variables, weight, default sizing

-## Done, needs review

-* Fonticon family demo, atoms & grid directory.
-* Effective sass pipeline for the main stylesheet & the patternlab stylesheet w/bootstrap inheritance.

 ----